marimoysan/job-search-minesweeper/README.md

    ```
    Open your browser and go to `http://localhost:3000` (or whatever port your app is running on).

-## How It Works

-### Game Board
-- The game board consists of a grid of tiles that represent different aspects of the job search process.
-- Some tiles have "mines," representing unexpected setbacks (e.g., rejection letters or unresponsive recruiters).
-- Other tiles may contain positive outcomes, such as receiving an interview or a job offer.

-### Customization
-- You can adjust the size of the game board or the number of mines, representing a more challenging or relaxed job search experience.

-### Tracking Your Progress
-- As you play, the game keeps track of how many safe tiles you've uncovered, allowing you to monitor your progress.
-- You'll be able to see how well you're doing in terms of uncovering job opportunities and avoiding setbacks.

 ## Contributing

 If you'd like to contribute to this project, feel free to fork the repository and submit a pull request.
 Whether it's bug fixes, new features, or ideas for improving the gameplay, all contributions are welcome!